Large Language Models (LLMs)¶

 - Better scaling properties than U-Nets.

-- Enables unified transformer-based architecture for text and images.
+- Enables unified transformer-based architecture for text, images, and video.

 Hallucination¶